LPN-RN Bridge

 The LPN-RN Bridge – Associate Degree Nursing program is designed for current nursing practitioners who graduated from a regionally accredited LPN nursing school.

-Upon completion, the NC Board of Nursing will review a criminal background check for each person applying for licensure.
+Please note the NC Board of Nursing will review the criminal background checks of each person applying for licensure.
 Applicants can be denied licensure based on this review.

 COSTS